gvwilson/sensibleadventures/nardica/nardica.md

 Aunt Naggie set her knife down and hugged her foster daughter back.
 "I love you too, sweetie," she said softly.
 "Always an' forever.
-Don't you ever forget that, no matter what."
+Don't you ever forget that."

 Iffy hung on when her aunt would have let go.
 "Was he---was he someone special?"